linksplatform/Disposables/README.md

 ## Examples

 If you can use inheritance in your class.
-For example if you don`t have other base class inherited.
+For example if you don't have other base class inherited.

 ```C#
 using Platform.Disposables;